ap0ught/google-assistant-demo/README.md

 git clone https://github.com/NextThingCo/Gadget-OS.git
 ```

-From the Gadget OS directory, execute the inject-project script and point it to the directory that contains the Google Assistant Demo source code.
+From the Gadget-OS directory, execute the inject-project script and point it to the directory that contains the Google Assistant Demo source code.
 For example:

 ```
 cd /home/myName/Gadget-OS